 Rarely do we meet a fellow traveler who hasn’t loved Prague.
-Our first visit to Prague was just about perfect, except for one thing: we couldn’t get enough of it!
+Visiting Prague for the first time, we felt it was just about perfect, except for one thing: we couldn’t get enough of it!
 Given that, we decided to actively solicit advice and recommendations from other travelers for this post.
 The intention is to give you the insights and information you need for the best possible experience in Prague.
 There is a lot of material in this post, so let’s jump in!

 Quick Links for Prague First Timers to Plan and Book Accommodations and Tours

-Note: We strongly recommend first time visitors to Prague stay in one of several central neighborhoods: Old Town (Stare Mesto), New Town (Nove Mesto), Mala Strana, Holesovice, or Hradcany.
+Note: What not to do in Prague?
+Stay in the wrong neighborhood!
+We strongly recommend first time visitors to Prague stay in one of several central neighborhoods: Old Town (Stare Mesto), New Town (Nove Mesto), Mala Strana, Holesovice, or Hradcany.
 This will ensure you don’t spend valuable time commuting into the City Center where most of the attractions, pickups and transport hubs are located.
 Click here for Airbnb rentals in Central Prague.

 As Prague first timers, we were captivated by the city’s historic beauty and the compact, walkable nature of its central districts.
 Spanning both sides of the picturesque Vltava River (called the Moldau in German), Prague’s pre-medieval Old Town (Staré Mesto) lies on its east bank with New Town (Nové Mesto) to its south, jutting the river back upon itself in the shape of a question mark.
 Across the river, the medieval Malá Strana and Hradcany Palace districts are still easily accessed on foot via the Charles Bridge.Eighteen bridges span the Vltava in the “City of Seven Hills.”
 Founded as early as the ninth century as a Czech duchy, it later became the capital of Bohemia and later still, an imperial capital of the Holy Roman Empire.